nekocode/GradleImportAar/README.md

 In some cases, we need to reference some Android classes in a pure Java gradle module.
-If these classes are in a common jar, it's very easy to import them into your module.
+If these classes are in a common jar, you can import them into your module directly.
 But if they are in a AAR package, there's no an official way to import them.
+You need to manually download the AAR package and unpack the `classes.jar` from it.
+And then import this `classes.jar` file directly.

-But we can solve it by using some tricks.
-This project demonstrates these tricks.
+But in fact, we can use the gradle script to automate these works.
+This project demonstrates how to do it.
 See the major gradle file [build.gradle](pure-java-lib/build.gradle) for more detail.